 AA Kiamabara - Kenya

-AA Kiamabara is a very elegant coffee, floral, sweet, and juicy.
-Pleasant notes of hibiscus, red currant, lemongrass, and brown sugar.
-Soft herbal and black tea-like.
+Tasting juicy, fruity, and sweet with notes of red currant, lemongrass, and brown sugar.
 Kenyan coffee never ceases to impress us.

 Producer: Mugaga Farmers Cooperative Society with around 910 producers

 Mugaga Farmers Cooperative Society is located in Central Province, Nyeri District in Konyu and it rests on a piece of land serving Gathugu, Gatina, Kieni and Kagumoini and Kiamabara villages and has around 910 farmer members.